- Home

 AIS Decontamination

 Decontamination stations are available to boaters free of charge, with priority given to boaters who have been referred for decontamination by watercraft inspectors or law enforcement present on area landings.
-Crow Wing County staffs a permanent decontamination located in Crosslake (PDF) and a mobile decontamination unit that the location of varies each weekend to better serve the residents and visitors of Crow Wing County.
+Crow Wing County staffs two mobile decontamination units that the location of varies each weekend to better serve the residents and visitors of Crow Wing County.

 pens a New Window.

-Crow Wing County has hosted "Starry Trek" events the last three years, and plans to do so again in 2022.
-Starry Stonewort is an invasive algae that was first found in Lake Koronis in 2015 and has since spread to seventeen Minnesota lakes.
+Crow Wing County has hosted "Starry Trek" events for multiple years and has a Starry Search program for local Lake Associations and Lake Improvement Districts to participate in.
+Starry Stonewort is an invasive algae that was first found in Lake Koronis in 2015 and has since spread to other Minnesota lakes.
 A huge thank you to all volunteers that have participated in the search for Starry Stonewort.
 These events have been successful and a great learning experience.
 No Starry Stonewort has been found during Starry Trek in Crow Wing County.
-Please watch for more information to come on this years' Starry Trek!
+Please watch for more information to come on upcoming years' Starry Trek!

 - Starry Stonewort Factsheet (PDF)